Stoo0rmq/Stoo0rmq.github.io/_posts/2021-02-14-hmac-first-sight-love.md

 In light of the above, it becomes clear the success of HMAC in modern security.
 HMAC is available in many different languages, but, as it is natural, it is important to understand what problems does HMAC mitigate and which ones not:

-HMAC can save resources and agile processes.
+HMAC can save resources and make processes quicker.
 For example, on web servers where HMAC can be used to protect CSRF tokens, sessions,  information, or actions that might require verification that the specified value was originated from the expected server.
 By using HMAC we are adding a state into the protected resource.
-In the case of the CSRF tokens, it would not be needed to waste resources by storing CSRF tokens nor verifying their authenticity, using HMAC a server with the key could quickly check it out.
+In the case of the CSRF tokens, it would not be needed to waste resources by storing CSRF tokens, using HMAC a server with the key could quickly check it out.

 In SSH HMAC plays a fundamental role: SSH is an extremely (and useful!) complex and secure protocol where the Secret key is obtained from the symmetrical shared secret.
 Once the connection is established, the protocol appends on the clear-text part of every block a HMAC which will be verified upon arrival.
 If any of these blocks does not match on the HMAC verification, it will be discarded.